gcallah/BookReviews/gerstle.md

 place.

-This is a somewhat infuriating book to review, because on the one hand, I believe that Gerstle's central thesis is correct, and that he has done an excellent job of showing that it is: there was, indeed, a New Deal political order; it collapsed under pressure from multiple source, and was replaced by a
+As noted above, this is a infuriating book to review, because on the one hand, I believe that Gerstle's central thesis is correct, and that he has done an excellent job of showing that it is: there was, indeed, a New Deal political order; it collapsed under pressure from multiple source, and was replaced by a